Skip to main content

 fastboot-install

-Writing the image to eMMC
+Flash the eMMC

-• Release the download button
+• Release the button.

 fastboot flash ram u-boot-with-spl-meles.bin